kendallstarcevich/kendallstarcevich.github.io/README.md

 # kendallstarcevich.github.io
-This is my portfolio website :)
+This is my personal portfolio website :)

+It can be accessed at the link https://kendallstarcevich.github.io/

+Template is taken from [LinkedIn Learning Course, Creating Github Portfolios](https://www.linkedin.com/learning/creating-github-portfolios)